-With so many DNA testing services out there, it is hard to know which DNA testing companies are right for your needs.
-Here at Genomelink, we think it is imperative that every person understands the differences between all of the DNA testing services.
 In this article, we take a look at the similarities and differences between 23andMe and MyHeritage, as well as the advantages each company has to offer.
-Check it out!

-23andMe and MyHeritage both offer genetic testing for ancestry composition and health information, and both are among the best DNA tests on the market.
+23andMe and MyHeritage both offer genetic DNA testing kits for ancestry composition and health information, and both are among the best DNA tests on the market.
 The MyHeritageDNA test and the 23andMe Ancestry test both search through over 600,000 single-nucleotide polymorphisms, or SNPs.
-The DNA ancestry tests offered by these companies are very similar, though they measure slightly different SNPs in different locations.
+These companies' DNA analysis and ancestry tests are very similar, though they measure slightly different SNPs in different locations.

 Both companies also allow you to find DNA matches.
 Each company only allows you to search for family members within their own database.
 You can use this feature from either company to find DNA relatives.
 These testing services also offer ethnicity estimates, though the estimate from each DNA testing company will be slightly different based on the company’s reference populations and methods, as we will see.